-This edition was published by Pocket Books on May 27, 2014 and has 384 pages.
+This urban fantasy that was published by Pocket Books on May 27, 2014 and has 384 pages.

 Fourth and last in the Arcadia Bell urban fantasy series and revolving around Cady Bell, the Moonchild.

 It’s that pregnancy that creates one of the story conflicts.
 For Cady’s mother CANNOT know that Cady is pregnant.
 All the taunting Enola does about the people she will force Cady to kill…and to have her learn about the baby??
 No.

 Jupe has the standard concerns about a new baby in the family.
 It’s a tension that Bennett starts to build on and then abandons.
 She’s made her point, no point in belaboring it.
 I’m sure Bennett’s sure that we’ll remember and its promising tension just goes to waste.